-The paper . . . shows that raising the nominal interest rate to its intended target for an extended period of time, rather than exacerbating the recession as conventional wisdom would have it, can boost inflationary expectations and thereby foster employment.
+"The paper... shows that raising the nominal interest rate to its intended target for an extended period of time, rather than exacerbating the recession as conventional wisdom would have it, can boost inflationary expectations and thereby foster employment."

 The standard model here with a forward-looking Phillips curve disagrees that raising inflation raises employment, but that is not a robust feature.

-Belaygorod and Dueker (2009) and Castelnuovo and Surico (2010) estimate New Keynesian DSGE models allowing for switches between determinacy and indeterminacy.
-They find that the model displays the price puzzle-interest rate shocks lead to rising inflation, starting immediately-in the indeterminacy region $\phi{\pi} < 1$, as I do.
+Belaygorod and Dueker (2009) and Castelnuovo and Surico (2010) estimate new-Keynesian DSGE models allowing for switches between determinacy and indeterminacy.
+They find that the model displays the price puzzle - interest rate shocks lead to rising inflation, starting immediately - in the indeterminacy region $\phi{\pi} < 1$, as I do.

-The possibility that long periods of low rates cause deflation, so raising interest rates will raise inflation, has had a larger recent airing in speeches and the blogosphere.
-(See Williamson 2013; Cochrane 2013, 2014c; Smith 2014.)
+The possibility long periods of low rates cause deflation, so raising interest rates will raise inflation, has had a larger recent airing in speeches and the blogosphere.
+(See Williamson (2013), Cochrane (2013, 2014c), Smith (2014).)
 Minneapolis Federal Reserve Chairman Narayana Kocherlakota (2010) suggested it in a famous speech:

-Long-run monetary neutrality is an uncontroversial, simple, but nonetheless profound proposition.
+"Long-run monetary neutrality is an uncontroversial, simple, but nonetheless profound proposition.
 In particular, it implies that if the FOMC maintains the fed funds rate at its current level of 0-25 basis points for too long, both anticipated and actual inflation have to become negative.
 Why?
 It's simple arithmetic.
 Let's say that the real rate of return on safe investments is 1 percent and we need to add an amount of anticipated inflation that will result in a fed funds rate of 0.25 percent.
-The only way to get that is to add a negative number-in this case, 0.75 percent.
+The only way to get that is to add a negative number - in this case, 0.75 percent.

-To sum up, over the long run, a low fed funds rate must lead to consistent but low-levels of deflation.
+To sum up, over the long run, a low fed funds rate must lead to consistent-but low-levels of deflation."

 To be clear, Friedman (1968) disagrees.
 Friedman views the Fisher equation as an unstable steady state.
 Kocherlakota, seeing recent experience, views it as a stable one.
-Friedman's "long-run neutrality" is that a permanent rise in M gives rise to a permanent rise in P, but a permanent rise in i will lead to explosive P and π .
-A permanent rise in \dot{M} gives rise to a permanent rise in \dot{n} gives rise to a permanent rise in \dot{n} state a permanent rise in \dot{n} and therefore of both i and π , but not the other way around.
-Kocherlakota's "long-run neutrality" is that a permanent rise in i will lead to a permanent rise in π .
-The difference between a stable and an unstable steady state is key.
+Friedman's "long-run neutrality" is that a permanent rise in M gives rise to a permanent rise in P, but a permanent rise in P will lead to explosive P and P. A permanent rise in P gives rise to a permanent rise in P and therefore of both P and P, but not the other way around.
+Kocherlakota's "long-run neutrality" is that a permanent rise in P will lead to a permanent rise in P. The difference between a stable and an unstable steady state is key.